AKROGIS/Observer/Observer/Protocol Specification V2.md

 This object describes the format of the CSV exported survey data.
 Currently the format of the CSV files output by Park Observer is hard coded.
-This part of the protocol file is ignored by Park Observer, and only used by tools that convert the csv data to an esri file geodatabases.
+This part of the protocol file is ignored by Park Observer, and only used by tools that convert the CSV data to an ESRI file geo-databases.

 If provided it must be a object identical to [`csv.json`](csv.json).
 If provided, it will be used by post processing tools like the POZ to FGDB translator to understand how the CSV export files are formatted.
 If it is not provided, the upload server, and the POZ to FGDB translator will use [`csv.json`](csv.json).

 A future version of Park Observer may use this property to allow users to configure the format of the exported CSV files.

-The csv object has the following properties.
+The CSV object has the following properties.
 All are required.

 * `features`
 * `gps_points`